getreu/tp-note/docs/source/tpnote--manpage.md

 ### Use Tp-Note in shell scripts

-To save some typing while using the above pattern, you can create a script with:
+Using the method displayed above you can save time and create a script with:

 ```
 > sudo nano /usr/local/bin/download